 Since I sometimes use somewhat specialised vocabulary in my reviews that may baffle some of my visitors I decided to set down a glossary of terms and acronyms I use that may not have made their way into mainstream dictionaries, just in case someone stumbles over them.
 Some I have used, some I may use later on.
+Most of them are used by some book-reading group or other.

 I will be adding more terms as they come along.